The Complexity of our Physical Existence

 Is the human person, as current biology teaches us, just a reflection of the chemical activity of the brain, with no higher awareness or independent judgment?
 Some scientists think that we human beings would be better off ruled or replaced by artificial intelligence, which is free of the emotional chaos of our minds and the biological compulsions of the body.
 Science seems compelling us in this direction.

 Yet we do recognize the existence of a person behind body and mind, endowed with human rights, dignity and a value of his or her own.
-Our legal, political and religious systems reflect this, along with their sense of rights, duties and responsibilities.
+Our legal, political and religious systems reflect this, along with their systems of rights, duties and responsibilities.
 This idea of a real person implies something more than chemistry or brain waves, something within us that is unitary, continuous and responsible for what it is.

 Behind the mind there is a deeper self, consciousness and being, but we are seldom directly aware of it, as we are caught in the outer mind and its externally motivated activities through the body.